Trade Stock Indices

 Maximum Draw-down

-This is the total amount of money you have lost in your stock indices trading account before you start making profitable trades.
+This is the total amount of money you've lost in your stock indices trading account before you begin making profitable trades.
 For example if you have $10,000 capital and make 5 consecutive losing positions with a total of $1,500 loss before making 10 winning positions with a total of $4,000 profit.
 Then the draw-down is $1,500 divided by $10,000, which is 15 % maximum draw-down.

 Indices Trading Money Management